ProfessionalCommunity Edition

 • Forward - After you review or edit the message, click Forward to send all the selected messages to the target.

-• Forward all - Click the Forward dropdown menu and select Forward all to forward all the intercepted messages.
+• Forward all - To send all the intercepted messages, click the Forward dropdown menu, select Forward all to update the button, then click Forward all again.

 • Drop - To cancel the selected requests so that they never reach the target server, click Drop.